sfigg/commercialization-public/manufacture/desktop/sideload-apps-with-dism-s14.md

 **Understand Sideloading Concepts**

 Windows apps differ from Windows desktop applications in their design and in the way users can interact with them.
-To learn more about Windows apps , see [what is a Windows Store App?](http://go.microsoft.com/fwlink/?LinkId=264710).
+To learn more about Windows apps , see [what is a Microsoft Store App?](http://go.microsoft.com/fwlink/?LinkId=264710).

-You cannot sideload an app that has been downloaded from the Windows Store.
-To install Windows apps that are not part of your business line, you must use the Windows Store.
-To learn more, see [Managing Client Access to the Windows Store](http://go.microsoft.com/fwlink/?LinkId=264712).
+You cannot sideload an app that has been downloaded from the Microsoft Store.
+To install Windows apps that are not part of your business line, you must use the Microsoft Store.
+To learn more, see [Managing Client Access to the Microsoft Store](http://go.microsoft.com/fwlink/?LinkId=264712).

-LOB Windows apps that are not signed by the Windows Store can be sideloaded or added to a PC in the enterprise through scripts at runtime on a per-user basis.
+LOB Windows apps that are not signed by the Microsoft Store can be sideloaded or added to a PC in the enterprise through scripts at runtime on a per-user basis.
 They can also be provisioned in an image by the enterprise so that the app is registered to each new user profile that's created on the PC.
 The requirements to sideload the app per-user or in the image are the same, but the Windows PowerShell cmdlets you use to add, get, and remove the apps are different.
 This topic provides steps for both methods.

-Before you can sideload LOB Windows apps that are not signed by the Windows Store, you will need to configure the PC, see [Configure PCs for Sideloading Requirements](#sideloadingrequirements).
+Before you can sideload LOB Windows apps that are not signed by the Microsoft Store, you will need to configure the PC, see [Configure PCs for Sideloading Requirements](#sideloadingrequirements).

 **When You’re Developing LOB Windows apps for Your Enterprise**

-LOB Windows apps that are not signed by the Windows Store must be cryptographically signed.
+LOB Windows apps that are not signed by the Microsoft Store must be cryptographically signed.
 The apps can only be installed on a computer that trusts the signing certificate.

 For more information about how to sign an app and using certificates, see [App Packaging Tools](http://go.microsoft.com/fwlink/?LinkId=242873).

 However, you can use a developer license to add apps that are in development to your PC.
 For more information about testing apps that are in development, see [Get a Developer License](http://go.microsoft.com/fwlink/?LinkId=241313).

 You can use Group Policy to configure your domain-joined PCs to have a developer license that does not expire to support app development.
 Once the PCs are configured, you won’t need to connect to the Internet to obtain or renew a license.
-See [Configure PCs for Developing Windows Store Apps](#bkmk_developerlicense) for more information.
+See [Configure PCs for Developing Microsoft Store Apps](#bkmk_developerlicense) for more information.

 ## <span id="SideloadingRequirements"></span><span id="sideloadingrequirements"></span><span id="SIDELOADINGREQUIREMENTS"></span>Configure PCs for Sideloading Requirements

 Until the device meets all of the sideloading requirements, app tiles on the Start menu will show an "X" in the bottom-right corner to indicate that a problem is preventing the app from running.

 In some cases, part of those requirements includes using a sideloading product key.
-This key provides use rights needed to deploy Windows 8, or Windows 8.1 apps directly to devices without having to install them through the public Windows Store.
+This key provides use rights needed to deploy Windows 8, or Windows 8.1 apps directly to devices without having to install them through the public Microsoft Store.

-Before you can add and run sideloaded LOB Windows apps that are not signed by the Windows Store you must configure your device based on the following conditions:
+Before you can add and run sideloaded LOB Windows apps that are not signed by the Microsoft Store you must configure your device based on the following conditions:

 1. For those devices that are joined to a workgroup, you must: